Who we are and what we do

 - the Council’s auditors

-We may also use your personal information if it is in your vital interests, where your life is or could be in danger.
+We may also use your personal information if it is in your vital interests, for example where your life is or could be in danger.
 This will not happen very often, if at all, but it will help to identify and assist individuals whose vital interests are threatened, and /or who need additional support during emergencies or major incidents, for example emergency evacuation.

 We will share data about you between council departments so that we can keep your details up-to-date and improve our service to you.
 We may also share information where we have your prior consent or there is another legal reason for doing so.